Contents

 - Other data types, such as tasks and notes, can also be

-created from the toolbar or menu commands, but only events
+created from the toolbar or menu commands.

 Rescheduling and Editing Existing Items